lovell/sharp/docs/install.md

 * Fedora 21, 22, 23
 * openSUSE 13.2
 * Archlinux 2015.06.01
+* Raspbian Jessie

 Preference will be given to an existing globally-installed (via `pkg-config`) version of libvips that meets the minimum version requirement.
 This allows the use of newer versions of libvips with older versions of sharp.

-For older and 32-bit Linux-based operating systems, a system-wide installation of the most suitable version of libvips and its dependencies can be achieved by running the following command as a user with `sudo` access
+For older Linux-based operating systems and 32-bit Intel CPUs, a system-wide installation of the most suitable version of libvips and its dependencies can be achieved by running the following command as a user with `sudo` access